-Chasing with poise: LO’s leader is reserved off the field, but explosive on it - Austin Daily Herald
+Chasing with poise: L-O’s leader is reserved off the field but explosive on it - Austin Daily Herald

 Johnson has started for the Cardinals since he was a freshman wide receiver and he’s been the team’s starting quarterback since current head coach Trevor Carrier took over the program in 2019.
 Carrier said that Johnson gives the Cards a steady leader, who always stays level headed.

 “Chase is an easy kid to coach.
 He does all of the drills to get better and he never thinks of himself as better than or above anyone,” Carrier said.
-“He was shocked when he won District player of the year last year and gives credit to the guys in front of him.
+“He was shocked when he won District Player of the Year last year and gives credit to the guys in front of him.
 He listens well.
 Some things we call for him and sometimes he just does his thing.
 That’s not a bad thing.”

 The Cardinals have already had two showdowns with top-10 teams and they’ve had mixed results.
 They beat No. 8 ranked Mountain Lake Area 33-6 last week and they lost to No. 3 Lanesboro 38-27 on Sept.
 17. Mountain Lake was previously ranked No. 1.